adrahon/vagrant-kvm/INSTALL.md

 ###CentOS6/RedHat6 preparation

-Add SELinux label to vagrant standard storage-pool directory and box directory.It may be a bug in libvirt selinux handler that sometimes fails to handle a VM image with backing-images.
+You may need to add SELinux label to vagrant standard storage-pool directory and box directory.

 ```bash
 $ sudo yum install policycoreutils-python